barbw1re/bash-menu/README.md

 Bash Menu is a Bash script to easily allow you to add a menu to your own scripts.

-You can add an interactive menu like the following to your own scripts with just a few simple lines:
+You can add an interactive menu like the following to your own scripts with just a few simple steps:

 ![Bash Menu](https://raw.githubusercontent.com/barbw1re/bash-menu/bash-menu-meta/bash-menu.png)